-The New Principal Intensive is a professional development series offered to new principals during the summer before their first year as a school leader.
-Professional development sessions are designed to equip the new principal with the interpersonal, communication, and management skills needed to lead a school.
-During this professional development series, participants are exposed to concepts, tools, strategies, and data that will enable them to manage change within their schools while setting goals and creating action plans that are focused on increasing student outcomes.
-At the end of the series, new principals are matched with a coach who will continue to support their leadership development throughout their first year.
+The New Principal Intensive is a professional development series offered to new principals during the summer before their first year as a school leader or, if their appointment occurs during the school year, the summer after that.
+Professional development sessions are designed to equip the new principal with a strategic plan for long-term success, focused on increasing student outcomes, and based in their particular school’s needs.
+They will also learn the interpersonal, communication, and management skills needed both for success with their plan, as well as to lead a school in its day-to-day requirements.
+Participants are exposed to the concepts, tools, strategies, and data that will enable them to manage personnel, logistics, policies and change within their schools.
+At the end of the series, new principals are matched with a coach who will continue to support their leadership development throughout the coming year.

-- Understanding of the role of Common Core Learning Standards and instructional shifts
+- Understanding of the Common Core Learning Standards, citywide instructional expectations, and instructional shifts in relationship to the school’s instructional core

-- An overview of the Danielson Framework for Teaching and DOE expectations for use and strategies to encourage teacher buy-in
+- Work within the Danielson Framework for Teaching, DOE expectations for use and the relationship to Teacher Effectiveness work

-- Training in low-inference observation notes and actionable feedback
+- Training in low-inference observation notes, actionable feedback and the Teacher Effectiveness process

-- An overview of the Quality Review (QR) process and rubric and ability to set smart goals and develop action plans that are aligned to the QR indicators
+- An overview of the Quality Review (QR) process and rubric, with coaching in how to set smart goals and develop action plans that are aligned to the QR indicators

-- Ability to examine the key elements of professional learning communities (PLC) and participate in a simulation of a PLC focused on analyzing student work
+- Ability to examine the key elements of professional learning communities (PLC) and discussion of the key role of teacher leaders & teacher teams in school transformation

 - Preparation for the first days of school and opening message to the faculty